Getting started with Home Care Packages

 During the assessment they will give you information on what services you might have available to you and what you might want to apply for.
 Many people also choose to have a family member, friend or carer present at the assessment to provide extra support.

-Step 3 – Securing a Home Care Package
+Step 3 – Once you’re allocated a Home Care Package, select a provider to host it

 Unfortunately, just because it is decided that you are eligible for a Home Care Package, it doesn’t mean that you will automatically receive one.
 In Australia, there is currently a shortage of packages available, meaning that you might be placed on a government waiting list.